carpentries/instructor-training/episodes/08-motivation.md

 none of the Python source code.
-Someone using a [screen reader][wikipedia-screen-reader] would therefore be able to hear what was being said about the program, but wouldn't know what the program actually was.
+Someone using a [screen reader][wikipedia-screen-reader] would therefore be able to hear what was being said about the program, but would not know what the program actually was.

 While it may not be possible to accommodate everyone's needs, it *is* possible to get a good working structure in place